ActivityWatch/activitywatch-old/README.md

  - **JSONLogger** - Logs to JSON file
  - **ZenobaseLogger** - Logs to Zenobase

+### Filters
+ - Filters act as loggers/listeners and watchers/reporters.
+ - Filters could be adding labels by some form of clustering
+ - It should be possible to filters away all idle/afk entries before export (or not create them to begin with)
+ - Zenobase viewer buckets could be used as external filters

+Official filters:
+ - **AFKFilter** filters away all events which occurred when the user was AFK.
+Events which the user was partially AFK from has only their AFK time cut away.

 #### Extensions
 Core **EventWatch** package should only include basic loggers (which?), no event handlers.